-Some Factors That Encourage Thoughts of Suicide
+Some Factors That Might Encourage Thoughts of Suicide

 1. Parent(s) depressive state:

 There is a transmission of depression emotionally or psychologically to a child when a parent who is yet to receive treatment for a mental or physical sickness tries to nurture a child.
 The parent will unconsciously infuse his/her distressing state in treating or attending to the child.
-For example, a depressed parent might handle the wrong behavior of a child through hard or harsh punishment.
+For example, a depressed parent might handle the wrong behaviour of a child through excessively hard or harsh punishment.

-2. Social Media influences:
+2. Social Media influences

-3. Behavioural/attitude disorder:
+3. Behavioural/attitude disorder

-4. Self Esteem crisis:
+4. Self Esteem crisis

-5. Sexual abuse or emotional abuse:
+5. Sexual abuse or emotional abuse

 Many pieces of research and statistics over the years have proven that an emotionally abused child is more likely to grow up as an unhealthy mental adult which disrupts their well-being as adults.
 It is therefore critical for a child who has been sexually molested or emotionally battered to seek a professional’s help to prevent the thought of suicide and avoid depression.